yang3kc/botometer101/README.md

 ## Data analysis

 Please refer to the jupyter notebook under folder [/exps](/exps) for code to analyze the collected data and visualize the results.

+# Resources

+To learn more about Botometer, visit the official website: https://botometer.osome.iu.edu/.
+Be sure to check out the FAQs.

+To learn more about Botometer Pro API, visit https://rapidapi.com/OSoMe/api/botometer-pro/.
+Be sure the check out the "about" information.

+To learn more about the `botometer-python` package, visit its GitHub repo: https://github.com/IUNetSci/botometer-python.

 # Dependency